ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## RateLimit-Remaining {#ratelimit-remaining-field}

-The RateLimit-Remaining field response field indicates the remaining quota units defined in {{service-limit}} associated to the client.
+The "RateLimit-Remaining" field response field indicates the remaining quota units defined in {{service-limit}} associated with the client.

 The field is an Item and its value is a non-negative Integer expressed in [quota units](#service-limit).
 Parameters are not allowed.